A Microscopic Theory of Intrinsic Timescales in Spiking Neural Networks: Leaky Integrate-and-Fire Neurons

-As in Brunel's model \cite{Brunel00}, we choose identical values for the single-neuron parameters (see Methods for the full equations and all parameters).
-Since we also choose the same connection probability of $10\%$ for all pairs of populations, both populations receive statistically identical input.
-Thus, the statistics of the activity is the same for excitatory and inhibitory neurons.
-This is clearly visible in the raster plot (\prettyref{fig:BRN-LIF}\textbf{B}); therefore, we do not distinguish between the populations for the statistics (\prettyref{fig:BRN-LIF}\textbf{C}-\textbf{F}).
-The main quantity of interest for the timescales is the autocorrelation function or, equivalently, the power spectrum.
-To distinguish between the single-unit and the population statistics, we plot both the power spectrum of the population activity $y(t)=\frac{1}{N}\sum_{i=1}^{N}x_{i}(t)$ (\prettyref{fig:BRN-LIF}\textbf{D}) and the network-averaged single-neuron spike-train spectrum (\prettyref{fig:BRN-LIF}\textbf{E}).
+We validate the theoretical predictions for the balanced random network of LIF neurons by comparing with a network simulation.
+To acquire sufficient statistics, we simulate the network for $T=2.5\,\mathrm{min}$ with time step $\Delta t=0.1\,\mathrm{ms}$ and discard the first $1\,\mathrm{s}$ as an initial transient.
+After this transient, the network is in an asynchronous irregular state (\prettyref{fig:LIF_BRN_network}\textbf{a}).
+The rates of individual neurons are mostly below $5\,\mathrm{spks/s}$ with a peak at around $1\,\mathrm{spks/s}$ (\prettyref{fig:LIF_BRN_network}\textbf{b}).
+The theory closely predicts the ISI distribution apart from a slight overestimation of the tail (\prettyref{fig:LIF_BRN_network}\textbf{c}).
+Thus, the resulting autocorrelation function is also well matched and the predicted intrinsic timescale of approximately $55\,\mathrm{ms}$ is confirmed (\prettyref{fig:LIF_BRN_network}\textbf{d}).
+Also the scaled spectrum is closely reproduced and reveals a $\mathrm{CV}^{2}\approx0.75$ (\prettyref{fig:LIF_BRN_network}\textbf{e}).

+To illustrate the difference between the single-unit and the population statistics, we furthermore plot the power spectrum of the population activity $y(t)=\frac{1}{N}\sum_{i=1}^{N}x_{i}(t)$ (\prettyref{fig:LIF_BRN_network}\textbf{f}).
 For vanishing cross-correlations, these two spectra would be proportional to each other.
-Already weak cross-correlations can shape the population spectrum since their contribution is of $O(N^{2})$ compared to $O(N)$ contributions from the autocorrelations, leading to the clear differences we see in the plots.
-The dominating difference between the two spectra is the peak around $30\:\mathrm{Hz}$ in the population spectrum, which reflects the oscillations we see in the raster plot, that is absent in the spike-train spectrum.
-From the network-averaged spike-train spectrum, we obtain an intrinsic timescale between $40$ and $50\:\mathrm{ms}$ (\prettyref{fig:BRN-LIF}\textbf{F}), which clearly differs from the $5\:\mathrm{ms}$ timescale of the population activity.
+Already weak cross-correlations can shape the population spectrum since their contribution is of $O(N^{2})$ compared to $O(N)$ contributions from the autocorrelations, leading to the clear differences we see between the single-unit and the population spectrum.
+A notable difference between the two spectra is the peak around $30\:\mathrm{Hz}$ in the population spectrum, contrasting with the roughly $10\:\mathrm{Hz}$ peak in the single-unit spectrum.
+Furthermore, the population spectrum displays increased power at low frequencies compared to high frequencies, while the reverse is true for the single-unit spectrum.